 3. You may be required to verify you have viewed the MLS listing, photos, and any videos, including 3D virtual tours or walk-through videos, before seeing the home.
 Sellers want to feel comfortable you have seen everything and are still interested in the property.

-4. Buyers and their agents are expected to follow all the Covid-19 guidelines including wearing a mask, observing social distancing of at least 6 feet, and using hand sanitizer before and after each showing.
-Gloves are recommended as well.
+4. Buyers and their agents are expected to follow all Covid-19 guidelines including wearing a mask, observing social distancing of at least 6 feet, and using hand sanitizer before and after each showing.
+Gloves are recommended as well (and may be required by some sellers).
 You may be asked to wear paper booties provided by the seller.